noir-lang/noirup/README.md

 ## Github Action

 This action is in early development and so will likely experience breaking changes.
-It's recommended to pin to a particular commit.
+It's recommended to pin to a particular release.

 ---